 This is where brainstorming can really energize and transform a project or group.
 Through channeled group creativity, it is possible to re-imagine a situation, looking at it through many different viewpoints while garnering the resources of many different experiences.

 Brainstorming (what I sometimes refer to as ideation), the art of collaborative daydreaming, is at the heart of innovation.
 In a brainstorming session, the creative gloves are off–anything is fair game, and nothing is too crazy, silly, unreasonable, or outlandish to be put on the table for consideration.

-If you are looking for ways to shake up your sense of innovation and really explode the possibilities–either in your business or in your personal endeavors–a periodic brainstorming session could be just the boost you need.
-You may not only be looking for a solution for the problem you set out to solve, but solutions for problems you never knew you had!
+If you are looking for ways to shake up your sense of innovation and really explore the possibilities–either in your business or in your personal endeavors–a periodic brainstorming session could be just the boost you need.
+You may not only be looking for a solution for the problem you set out to solve but solutions for problems you never knew you had!